How A Mobile Workforce Management App Connects A Dispersed Workforce

 The modern workforce is diverse.
 In-office employees now work from home more than ever before.
 And companies can extend their reach and become global businesses.
 But there is this underserved part of the workforce: the deskless worker.
-These are your frontline staff, and they’ve always been there on the line in manufacturing facilities and working in our hospitals.
-More and more employees no longer work in a traditional office, and that can pose a problem for how to manage the mobile workforce.
+These are your frontline staff, and they’ve always been there in manufacturing facilities and working in our hospitals.
+More employees no longer work in a traditional office, and that can pose a problem for how to manage the mobile workforce.

 theEMPLOYEEapp team saw this problem years ago.
-Our company was built by communications professionals, and we saw the growing gaps in communication with non-computer based employees who don’t typically have access to Intranets or company email.
+And we saw the growing gaps in communication with deskless employees who don’t typically have access to Intranets or company email.
 This creates a massive need for organizations to have mobile workforce management (MWM) tools that enable communication, provide access to tools and resources, and connect employees wherever they are.

 We are big believers in giving all employees, regardless of their title or where they work, access to information.
 This includes the operational information they need to do their jobs and stay safe in the workplace and the information they need for their personal lives, like benefits and wellness info.
 Historically, frontline employees who aren’t managers haven’t had this kind of access.
 And we want to change that.
 And it can all be managed—from benefits, to scheduling, to sharing safety protocols and getting signatures—through theEMPLOYEEapp.